Print Options

 Typically Offered: FALL/SPR

-NRSG 606 APPLIED PHARMACOLOGY FOR ADVANCED PRACTICE NURSES 3 Credit Hours
+NRSG 606 PHARMACOTHERAPEUTICS FOR THE ADVANCED-LEVEL NURSE 3 Credit Hours

-The Applied Pharmacology for Advanced Practice Nurses course provides the graduate nursing student advanced clinical pharmacological management skills in delivering health care to consumers.
-The course addresses selected pharmacodynamic and pharmacokinetic properties of medications recommended or prescribed in primary and other health care settings, principles of appropriate medication selection and consumer monitoring, and prescriptive authority responsibilities.
-Case studies to incorporate theoretical knowledge with clinical situations are used to stimulate critical thinking skills.
-The course provides the student with information specific to all age groups, encompassing a life span approach.
-Emphasis is consistently placed on protection of life from the unborn to the aged.
-3 didactic credits.
+This course provides the professional graduate nursing student with collaborative pharmacy and nursing experiences leading to advanced clinical pharmacotherapeutic management skills in delivering health care to consumers.
+The course addresses selected pharmacodynamic and pharmacokinetic properties of medications recommended or prescribed in primary and other healthcare settings, principles of appropriate medication selection and consumer monitoring, and prescriptive authority responsibilities.
+This course also incorporates theoretical knowledge using clinical situations to stimulate critical thinking skills and provides the student with information specific to all age groups, encompassing a life span approach.
+Emphasis is consistently placed on the protection of life from the unborn to the aged.
+3 didactic credits

 Prerequisite: Undergraduate pharmacology course or permission of instructor.